 - Offer a help center for questions

-Keep candidates updated on their check status.
+Keep candidates in the loop about their check status.

 Frequently Asked Questions

-Background checks can feel confusing.
+Background checks can feel a bit overwhelming.

 Can I run a background check on myself before job hunting?